 School will be closed in emergency situations as necessary.
-School closings will be announced on channels 3, 5,19 and Fox 8, via email and automated phone system, and posted on our website and Facebook page.
+School closings will be announced on channels 3, 5,19 and Fox 8, via our Digital Academy automated messaging system, and posted on our website and Facebook page.
 "St. Hilary School" will be specifically mentioned by name on all channels if closed.
 Parents and students are asked not to call the school or school employees concerning a possible closing.
 When a closing is not warranted, but conditions prevent a normal school start, a two-hour delay may be used.